-In November 2022, we completed the acquisition of 100% of the share capital of ŠKODA JS a.s. ("Skoda"), a Czech company engaged in the engineering of nuclear power plants and the production of nuclear equipment and nuclear power plant services.
+In November 2022, we completed the acquisition of 100% of the share capital of SKODA JS a.s. ("Skoda"), a Czech company engaged in the engineering of nuclear power plants and the production of nuclear equipment and nuclear power plant services.
 Skoda has been included on the Sectoral Sanctions Identifications List (the "SSI List") maintained by the U.S. Treasury Department's Office of Foreign Assets Control ("OFAC") since September 1, 2016, as a result of the indirect 50% ownership interest of Gazprombank ("GPB") in Skoda at the relevant time.
 Since completion of the acquisition, we have proactively engaged with OFAC to remove Skoda from the SSI List on the basis that GPB no longer has any direct or indirect ownership or control interest in Skoda and, accordingly, there is no longer any legal basis for Skoda to remain included on the SSI List.
-However, as at the date of this Base Prospectus, Skoda remains included on OFAC's SSI List and there is no guarantee that it will be removed from the SSI List in the near future or that it will be removed from the SSI List at all.
-The fact that our subsidiary is included on the SSI List may adversely affect our business with other parties, which could have a material adverse effect on our business, results of operations and financial condition.
+However, as at the date of this Base Prospectus, Skoda remains included on OFAC's SSI List and there is no guarantee that it will be removed from the SSI List may adversely affect our business with other parties, which could have a material adverse effect on our business, results of operations and financial condition.